 A summary of the previous years' accomplishments can be found in reports COA-F19-F-2603 (May 2019), COA-F20-3067 (June 2020), and COA-F21-F-3308 (March 2021) that resulted in the replacement of two undersized culverts with fish friendly 3m x 3m concrete box culverts as part of Phase 1.
-The focus for the current fiscal year was to initiate work on Phase 2 of the project to modify the Squamish Spit.
+The past two fiscal years focused on the a partial modification of the 850m resulting in initial removal of 300m of the Spit.
 The challenges for moving this phase of the project forward were not insubstantial.
 The main concerns around this phase of the project were regarding potential impacts to the operations of the west berth of the Squamish Terminals.
 Furthermore, the wind sport recreation user group, spearheaded by the Squamish Windsports Society (SWS), was concerned about the loss of vehicular access to the south end of the Spit which has been a launch site for their sport.

-Over the course of the year numerous meetings were held with the respective groups and organizations.
+Over the course of the two years numerous meetings were held with the respective groups and organizations.
 As well, numerous studies, including the wave modelling, spit removal modelling, navigation simulation, sedimentation transport, and woody debris transport were all undertaken to help inform the decision-making process.
 These studies helped to establish that the Spit provided no flood protection, was minimal in creating or protecting against sedimentation accumulation or movement and had very little impact on the movement of woody debris between the river and central estuary (the movement of woody debris was determined to predominantly be the result of in-flow wind activity, not river flows).

-In order to address the restricted access of the SWS to the southern end of the Spit the District of Squamish and Squamish Nation created a sub-committee to meet and discuss with wind sport recreation users short-term and long-term solutions.
-The SRWS provided support to these discussions by making the engineering team with WSP available to answer any specific questions the SWS had regarding the restoration activities and potential access of

-Spit Island for their usage.
+In order to address the restricted access to the southern end of the Spit the District of Squamish and Squamish Nation created a sub-committee to meet and discuss with wind sport recreation users short-term and long-term solutions.
+The SRWS provided support to these discussions by making the engineering team with WSP available to answer any specific questions the SWS had regarding the restoration activities and potential access of Spit Island for their usage.
 As well, the District of Squamish engaged the services of their community planner consultant, Sandra Bicego, to facilitate discussion with the SWS.